 Battling the wind is part of playing golf in the wind.
 Instead of fighting it, adapt.
 Strong gusts might change a game plan, but they also bring out creativity on the golf course.
 Windy conditions challenge players to control ball flight and adjust swings.

-Calm minds win in rough weather.
+A calm mind wins in rough weather.
 High ball hitters need extra focus—adding a club for headwinds helps overcome resistance, while using less club with tailwinds prevents overshooting targets.

 Club Selection Tips for Windy Play